Molecular adsorption study of nicotine and caffeine on the single-walled carbon nanotube from first principles: Introduction

 Nicotine and caffeine are both alkaloids and therapeutic compounds.
 They serve as stimulants for the central nervous system in humans.
-Through tobacco (cigarette) and coffee, nicotine and caffeine are the two addictive drugs used heavily by humans.
+Through tobacco and coffee, nicotine and caffeine are addictive drugs used heavily by humans.
 Because of their psychoactive effects, nicotine and caffeine could have positive effects.
-For example, nicitone appears to enhance concentration and memory due to the increase of acetylcholine,~\cite{Rusted} and caffeine seems to enhance performance in endurance sports.~\cite{Bishop,Conger} However, these drugs often produce side effects.
-Both of them may increase the heart rate that further limits the body’s ability to maintain homeostasis during exercise.
-Overdose of these drugs is severe.
-Especially, nicotine overdose can be deadly, and excessive ingestion of caffeine over extended periods of time results in a toxic condition (caffeinism), with symptoms of vomiting, elevated blood pressure, rapid breathing, heart palpitations, and insomnia.
+For example, nicotine appears to enhance concentration and memory due to the increase of acetylcholine,~\cite{Rusted} and caffeine seems to enhance performance in endurance sports.~\cite{Bishop,Conger} However, these drugs often produce side effects.
+Both of them may increase the heart rate that further limits the ability of the body to maintain homeostasis during exercise.
+Overdose of these drugs causes severe problems.
+In particular, nicotine overdose can be deadly, and excessive ingestion of caffeine over extended periods of time results in a toxic condition (caffeinism), with symptoms of vomiting, elevated blood pressure, rapid breathing, heart palpitations, and insomnia.
+As beverages containing a lot of caffeine to provide mental or physical stimulation, energy drinks have been recently produced.
+Because they contain more caffeine than strong coffee, some countries have restrictions on the sale and/or manufacture of energy drinks.
 Therefore, the fabrication of sensors and filters with high sorption capability of these chemicals is desired for public health.

 In this paper, we report our study on the adsorption properties of nicotine and caffeine on CNTs.
 We examined the modification of the electronic structures of CNTs due to adsorbates.
 We found that both nicotine and caffeine have non-covalent interaction with the CNT through $\pi$-stacking.
-Although nicotine and caffeine are similar chemical compounds, containing aromatic rings and nitrogen atoms, it was found that they show very different binding geometries and binding energies.
+Although both of nicotine and caffeine contain aromatic rings and nitrogen atoms, it was found that they show very different binding geometries and binding energies.